Trader pleads guilty in U.S. insider trading hacking case

 Prosecutors said Garkusha, 47, who was born in Russia and is a U.S. citizen, was among a group of traders who executed securities transactions based on inside information stolen by hackers in Ukraine.

-Nine people were subsequently indicted and 34 defendants were named in a lawsuit by U.S. securities regulators for engaging in a scheme to steal over 150,000 press releases from Business Wire, Marketwired and PR Newswire before the news became public.
+In a related case, nine people were indicted and 32 defendants were named in a lawsuit by U.S. securities regulators for engaging in a scheme to steal over 150,000 press releases from Business Wire, Marketwired and PR Newswire before the news became public.

 Business Wire is a unit of Warren Buffett’s Berkshire Hathaway Inc. Britain’s UBM Plc last week announced it would sell PR Newswire to Cision for $841 million.